onelogin/onelogin-python-aws-assume-role/README.md

 On a shared machine where multiple users has access, That file should only be readable by the root of the machine that also controls the client_id / client_secret, and not by an end user, to prevent him manipulate the IP value.

 Place the file in the same path where the python script is invoked.
+Alternatively, use either `-P` or `--sdk-properties-file` argument to provide the path to your SDK properties file.

 There is an optional file `onelogin.aws.json`, that can be used if you plan to execute the script with some fixed values and avoid providing it on the command line each time.
+Similar to the SDK properties file, store in the root of your repository, or use either `-C` or `--cli-config-file` argument to provide the path to this file.

 ```json
 {